brimdata/zui/docs/Joining-Data.md

 if a pair of records from each should be joined.
 In this case, since the field we're joining on is named `uid` in both data sources, the simple expression `uid=uid` suffices.
-The next argument is a comma-separated list of field names or assignments, similar to how the [`cut`](https://github.com/brimsec/zq/tree/master/zql/docs/processors#cut) processor is used.
+The next argument is a comma-separated list of field names or assignments that specify the fields to copy from the right-hand records to the left-hand records, similar to how the [`cut`](https://github.com/brimsec/zq/tree/master/zql/docs/processors#cut) processor is used.